 Whale shark sightings are common.
 They can be seen all year long but the peak season is March/April and September/October.
 Over 80 dive sites means diving diversity.
 Hence, the north side has deep drop offs with shallower fringing reefs to the south.
 Conversely, a rocky landscape to the east and Utila Cays on the west.
 Therefore, expect coral reefs, walls, seamounts, swim-throughs, pinnacles and caverns.
 In particular, Pinnacles

 are among the best dive sites.
 Coupled with seeing whale sharks, expect reef fish, eagle rays, turtles, eels, dolphins and tarpon.

 This remote island's fringing reef is a protected marine reserve.
-Thereby, an ideal spot for diving and snorkeling.
+Thereby, an ideal spot for scuba diving and snorkeling.
 40 dive sites ring the island, besides coral reefs expect pinnacles, vertical walls, lava tunnels and wrecks.
 In addition, surrounding Guanaja, are innumerable cays that form an ideal habitat for reef creatures and crustaceans.
 Likewise, Vertigo

 , The Jado Trader Wreck